Robot Rights

 Robot Labor

-Robot Labor examines how automation and machine work reshape labor, productivity, value creation, and the future of employment.
+Robot Labor examines how automation and machine work reshape labor systems, productivity, value creation, and human–robot cooperation.

 It asks how human workers, robotic systems, and intelligent agents may interact across industries, institutions, and everyday economic life.